In this post, I’ll show you an example walkthrough of filling out ONE TEDx speaker application from start to finish:

 - The location – it’ll be easier to get selected for a local event, but you can apply anywhere you like.

-Now that you know the application form you need to fill out, the next step is to actually do it.
+Now that you know the application form you need to fill out, the next step is actually to do it.
 What should you include in the application?

 Insider Tip: A TED Talk Application Checklist